 - breadcrumbs

-TIP: I like to make this muhammara a few hours or up to a day ahead to allow the flavor to develop.
+Muhammara is made in a blender or food processor.
+Traditional muhammara has a bit of texture from the walnuts and breadcrumbs, so it’s not a hummus-smooth purée.
+Taste it to adjust the seasonings.
+I like to make it a few hours or up to a day ahead to allow the flavor to develop.

-The next time you’re tempted to pick up another tub of guacamole or hummus to serve to your friends, try this instead.
-It’s a game changer.
+The next time you’re tempted to pick up another tub of hummus to serve to your friends, try this instead.
+It’s a total game changer.

-- Serve it as a dip with toasted pita chips, crackers, or cut veggies.
+- As a dip with toasted pita chips, crackers, or cut veggies.

-- Make a pesto style sauce for pasta.
+- As a pesto style sauce for pasta.

 Muhamarra (roasted red pepper & walnut dip)